brunocordioli072/epic7_bot/README.md

 1. Install Python +3.4 https://www.python.org/downloads/release/python-392/
 2. Install Chocolatey https://chocolatey.org/install#individual
-    - Chocolatey is a package manager for windows, It is easier to install Android Debug Bridge with it.
+    - Chocolatey is a package manager for windows, It is easier to install Android Debug Bridge with it
-3. Install Android Debug Bridge, run  `choco install adb` on your terminal as admin.
+3. Install Android Debug Bridge, run  `choco install adb` on your terminal as admin
     - Android Debug Bridge is command-line tool that enable communication with a device.
-It enables to send inputs directly to the emulator.
+It enables to send inputs directly to the emulator
-4. Install Epic7 Bot
-    - Run `pip install epic7-bot` on your terminal.
+4. Install Epic7 Bot, run `pip install epic7-bot` on your terminal
+5. Enable Android Debug Bridge on your emulator of choice. **(more stable on Bluestacks)**
+    - Bluestacks: Settings > Advanced > Enable Android Debug Bridge
+    - Nox: Settings > Device > Enable Network Bridge Mode

 ## Future Goals